Yijun-Wu/2020-msia423-Ren-GroceryRecommender/README.md

 With coronavirus impact and Stay-at-Home order, even though you can still shop for food at the grocery store while keeping social distancing, you might find some items are in short supply or hesitant to go out at the first place.
 Many people choose to stock up foods, but what should you buy this time around?
 It is important to boost immunity in order to fight virus by eating a healthy diet.
 This application aims to help develop a grocery list that not only meets your appetite but also satisfies your health needs.

 ### Mission
-To generate grocery lists, this application will first prompt users to input past purchase data from last grocery shopping, and then make recommendations based on nutritional information, regarding to the dataset containing tables of condiments from data.world [https://data.world/us-usda-gov/27830bd2-53c4-4d7b-9686-eca1a695d92a].
+To generate grocery lists, this application will first prompt users to input one item on their current grocery list, and then make recommendations based on market basket analysis, which is derived from instacart customer orders dataset from Kaggle [https://www.kaggle.com/c/instacart-market-basket-analysis/data], as well as nutrition information, obtained from condiments dataset from data.world [https://data.world/us-usda-gov/27830bd2-53c4-4d7b-9686-eca1a695d92a].
 With more data input, the list generated will become a closer match to your taste, while guaranteeing nutrition needs.
 Hopefully users will find the app save their time trying to figure out what food to buy and maintain a healthy diet during the COVID-19 pandemic.

 ### Success criteria
 Machine Learning Criteria: The success of this application will be examined by robustness of recommendations given, since it is hard to measure in an unsupervised learning model without labels.
 Yet the success of recommendation system also depends mainly on its ability to capture user’s preferences, and therefore, by user-centered metrics, we can prompt rating survey where user can rate his or her satisfaction level from 0 to 5, while average ratings taken as measurement criteria.